RickV85/Tic_Tac_Toe_Mod_1_Final_Project/README.md

 The HTML, CSS, and JavaScript for this application was written in VS Code and pushed into GitHub.

 ### `Wins`
+I am the most proud of successfully implementing the suggested localStorage extension and my personal extension that allows the user to clear each player's score and the localStorage to start over.
+I also feel great about the "Tic Tac Snow" theme I came up with to provide a more engaging UX.

 ### `Future Additions`
+I had a number of personal extensions planned that I would have liked to build if I had time but focused on refactoring instead.
+I would add a start screen allowing the users to enter their own name so that they are not just "Player 1" and "Player 2".
+I would have liked to add even more to the UX with sounds and animations since Tic Tac Toe is not the most exciting game.
+The last addition I wanted to create was a more responsive experience for different screen widths including mobile resolutions.